ROH World Six-Man Tag Team Championship

-The ROH World Six-Man Tag Team Championship is a professional wrestling world tag team championship owned by the Ring of Honor (ROH) promotion.
-It is defended by three-man tag teams, also referred to as trios.
-The current champions are Shane Taylor Promotions (Shane Taylor, Carlie Bravo and Capt.
-Shawn Dean), who are in their first reign as a team, but second for Taylor and first for both Bravo and Dean individually.
-They won the vacant titles by defeating The Sons of Texas (Sammy Guevara, Marshall Von Erich and Ross Von Erich) at Death Before Dishonor on August 29, 2025 in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes, Marshall and Ross) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The ROH World Six-Man Tag Team Championship is a professional wrestling world tag team championship created and promoted by the American promotion Ring of Honor (ROH).
+It is a specialized tag team championship, contested by three-man tag teams, also referred to as trios.
+In addition to being in ROH, the championship is also occasionally defended on All Elite Wrestling's (AEW) programs, as AEW and ROH are both owned by Tony Khan.
+The current champions are The Lethal Twist (Jay Lethal, Blake Christian, and Lee Johnson), who are in their first reign as a team and individually.
+They won the title by defeating Dalton Castle and The Outrunners (Turbo Floyd and Truth Magnum) at Death Before Dishonor on August 21, 2026.

-Established in 2016, the inaugural champions were The Kingdom (Matt Taven, T. K. O'Ryan, and Vinny Marseglia).
-From April until July 2024, the ROH World Six-Man Tag Team Championship was held and defended together with All Elite Wrestling's World Trios Championship as the Unified World Trios Championship.
+Established on December 2, 2016, the inaugural champions were The Kingdom (Matt Taven, T. K. O'Ryan, and Vinny Marseglia).
+From April until July 2024, the ROH World Six-Man Tag Team Championship was held and defended together with the AEW World Trios Championship as the Unified World Trios Championship.